 - An example from history: Adam Smith’s famous example of the pin factory.
 The point is the industrial-revolution mechanical mindset persists.

-- More support, an appeal to authority with a quote from economist, John Maynard Keynes.
+- More support, an appeal to authority with a quote from the economist John Maynard Keynes.

 - We loop back to his talk with the engineers about demotivation, and where Professor Ariely explains a prediction experiment contrasting meaningful and non-meaningful work cultures.